Your sex life, your way

 While semen retention and NoFap have different objectives, they both promote periods of abstinence as a means of achieving sexual health benefits.

-The supposed benefits of semen retention can affect several aspects of health and have physical, spiritual and mental benefits:
+The supposed benefits of semen retention can affect several aspects of men’s health, including physical, spiritual, and mental.

 Does semen retention increase testosterone?
 Unfortunately, there’s currently no conclusive evidence that one of the sperm retention benefits is an increase in testosterone levels.

-Still, research supporting semen retention benefits is incredibly limited, and the claims are merely anecdotal from social media and Internet forums.
-To know if these sperm retention benefits are true, more research and longer-term studies are needed.
+Still, research supporting semen retention benefits is incredibly limited, and the claims are merely anecdotal from social media and internet forums.
+To know if these sperm retention benefits are true, more research by medical professionals and longer-term studies are needed.

 Is semen retention healthy, or are there negative effects of semen retention?